 Historically, economically disadvantaged minority students could rarely pursue employment opportunities as congressional staff members due to the reality that internships — the primary recruitment avenue — are available only to those who can financially afford to live in Washington, D.C.
 These expenses, plus loss of income from a local job, place this opportunity beyond the reach of many students.
 The Leland program provides a monthly stipend and round-trip airfare, as well as paid housing at Boston University's Washington Center.
 Upon successful completion of the program, interns earn 3-12 academic credit hours (the hours are dependent on their degree plan at the respective universities).

-The program is coordinated through the UH Hobby Center for Public Policy (HCPP).
+The program was coordinated through the UH Hobby Center for Public Policy (HCPP).
 Intern selections are made by Renee Cross, HCPP associate director (and director of the Leland program), Jew Don Boney, associate director of the Mickey Leland Center on World Peace & Hunger at TSU, Dr Adolfo Santos, chair of the social sciences department at UHD, and HCPP advisory board member Keith Wade.
 The interns' placement, academic work, and performance evaluations are supervised by Renee Cross.
 Renee Mayo, the program's Washington instructor, conducts weekly seminars and coordinates guest speakers and field trips.

 UH, TSU and UHD juniors and seniors are eligible to apply (transfer students are not eligible until after one year at one of the three universities).
 The application period begins in August.
 The interviewing process, including selection and notification, occurs in October.
 A panel representing each coordinating entity selects the interns based on their program application, personal interviews and leadership potential.
 The selected interns register for 3-12 academic hours for the spring semester and attend an orientation session in December.